🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 • Course content is created using the 70:20:10 approach

-The next step is to create an environment or online course infrastructure to deliver your content to learners – the “Implement” stage.
+The next step is to create an environment or online course platform to deliver your content to learners – the “Implement” stage.

 ADDIE Step 4: Implement.